filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 This flag should be enabled if there is a need to use HSP bluetooth devices with PulseAudio.

-### neon
-This flag only works on ARM platform with NEON SIMD support.
-Pass the `--enable-neon-opt` option to the configure script.
-Use an optimized assembly code to utilize ARM NEON instruction set and drastically reduce CPU load for intense tasks, e.g. resampling.

-This flag should be enabled on ARM platforms with NEON support.

 ### ofono-headset
 This flag only works if the `bluetooth` flag is enabled.
 Pass the `--enable-bluez5-ofono-headset` option to the configure script.
 Provide support for `headset=ofono` parameter of the `module-bluetooth-discover` plugin to only enable HFP (Hands-Free Profile) mode that is mainly used in car hands-free kits to communicate with mobile phones in the car.